DaniilKl/vafelka-blog/_posts/2025-07-05-scalpel-ht-building-story.md

 [scalpel-ht]: https://www.cannondale.com/en-eu/bikes/mountain/cross-country/scalpel-ht
 [scalpel]: https://www.cannondale.com/en-eu/bikes/mountain/cross-country/scalpel

-## The frame
+## The frame, or where it all began

 ![scalpel-ht-frame](/assets/images/2025-07-05-scalpel-ht-building-story/scalpel-ht-frame.png)
 _Source: https://www.cannondale.com/en-eu/owners-manuals/-/media/files/manual-uploads/my21/021_138678_can_oms%20scalpel%20ht_en.pdf_

-There is nothing special in the frame, it is a classical frame oxcept from the rear triangle, that is said to "eat" some bumps on trails.
-I am not an expert of bike geaometry, so my choise was based on argumentation "the biggest is the fastest" (mostly because of my height, which is 193 centimeters).
-Hence I chose the XL size.
+There is nothing special about the frame.
+It is a classical frame except for the rear triangle, which is said to "eat" some bumps on trails.
+I am not an expert of bike geometry versus human anatomy, so my choice was based on argumentation logic lie "the biggest is the fastest" (mostly because of my height, which is 193 centimeters).
+Hence I chose the XL size (the biggest available).
 The exact numbers can be found in the [Scalpel HT owners manual][owners-manual].

-What I was interested in are the numbers that define what components should be
+What I was interested in were the numbers that define what components should be
 installed:
 * Fork:
   * Tapered or not tapered: **tapered**.
   * Head tube diameters:
     * Upper: **11/8in.**
     * Lower: **11/2in.**
-  * Maximum fork lenght: **530 mm.**.
+  * Maximum fork length: **530 mm.**.
 * Headset type: **Integrated 1 1/8in-1.5in FSA Orbit C-40 ACB**.
 * Bottom bracket: **83 mm.
 PF30**.
 * Seatpost: